MarekLani/Human_Agent_Handoff-Bot_Framework_v4_nodejs/readme.md

 1. User needs to request handoff.
 Currently initiated by sending message with text handoff.
 This interrupt is enabled thru *InterruptableDialog* class.
 2. Request for human agent support is stored in storage queue.
 3. In third step support request item is created in Cosmos DB.
-This item is used to track status of request (Waiting for agent, Active, Closed by agent, closed).
-Also user conversation reference is stored to Cosmos DB to enable message forwarding from agent to user.
+This item is used to track status of request (Waiting for agent, Active, Closed by agent, Closed).
 4. Agent opens simple agent console (Web Chat Window).
-Once Web Chat is sucesfully connected to bot backend via Direct Line it sends Web Chat join event.
+Once Web Chat is successfully connected to bot backend via Direct Line it sends Web Chat join event.
-5. After Web Chat join event is received on bot backend side, it dequeues support request form queue
+5. After Web Chat join event is received by bot backend, it dequeues support request form the queue
-6. In next step, user conversation reference is obtained form Cosmos DB (based on user id read from dequeued item)
+6. In next step, user conversation reference is obtained from Cosmos DB (Based on user id read from dequeued item.
+Conversation references for user and agent are stored every time bot backend receives conversation update event)
 7. Support case item in Cosmos DB is updated - Agent is linked to it and status is changed to active.
-In this step agent conversation reference is stored in Cosmos DB as well to enable message forwarding from user to agent.
 8. Bot Framework obtains chat history from Blob storage.
-As mentioned before this is done via calling Azure Function with C# code, which returns all the activities from last conversation between user and bot.
+As mentioned before this is done via calling Azure Function, which returns all the activities from last conversation between user and bot.
-9. These activities (transcript) is send to agent chat window as [proactive message](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-proactive-message?view=azure-bot-service-4.0&tabs=csharp).
+9. These activities (transcript) are sent to agent chat window as [proactive messages](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-proactive-message?view=azure-bot-service-4.0&tabs=csharp).
-10. Once all the history is loaded to agent's chat window, bot backend sends confirmation to user, that he or she has been successfully connected with agent.
+10. Once all the chat history is loaded to agent's chat window, bot backend sends confirmation to user, that he has been successfully connected with agent.

 ### Handoff message exchange